 I enjoy my ‘extra-curricular’ role in helping to organise Art in the Park and CVE’s other events and projects including Christmas on the Corner and Colinton in Bloom.
 I hope to continue to promote community spirit by representing CVE Group on Colinton Community Council.

-Ian joins the Community Council as a co-opted member
+Ian joins the Community Council as a nominated member following the 2019 elections

 Textile artist and part time childminder.
 I have lived in Colinton since 1985 and have been actively involved with Colinton Village Events since its inception.